MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/making-taking-calls-hololens.md

 When you open Remote Assist, you'll see your recent contacts list.
 To call one of the contacts you see, select the contact.

-If you're using a Dynamics 365 Field Service work order, you can call the contact assigned to your work order.
-Select the Dynamics 365 icon (or say, "Remote Assist, Dynamics"), go to your instance and booking, then select the **Support Contact** listed.
+If your organization has enabled integration with Dynamics 365 Field Service, you can view and call the contact assigned to your Field Service booking.
+Select the Dynamics 365 icon (or say, "Remote Assist, Dynamics"), go to your instance and booking, then select the contact listed.

 ![Screenshot of the Remote Assist on HoloLens contacts screen, showing an expanded booking panel.](media/HL2-01.04-contacts-booking.png)